getopenmono/monodocs/tutorials/custom_views.md

 ### The constructor

 Our constructor simply forwards the provided `Rect` object to the parent (`View`) constructor.
-The parent constructor will take care of initializing the our views properties.
-In our implementation we simply call the parent constructor and leave the methods body empty.
+The parent constructor will take care of initializing the our view's properties.
+In our implementation we simply call the parent constructor and leave the method's body empty.

 ### The repainting

 This is here we actually paint the view.
-As mentioned earlier all views share a global `DisplayPainter` object.
+As mentioned earlier, all views share a global `DisplayPainter` object.
 This object holds a set of properties like paint brush colors and anti-aliasing settings.
 Therefore, to be sure about what colors you are painting, you should always set the colors in your `repaint()` method.

 We start by enabling anti-aliased drawing of lines.
 This slows down the painting process a bit, but the lines looks much smoother.
-Next, we set the *painters* background brush color to black.
+Next, we set the *painter*'s background color to black.
 With the black color set, we draw a filled rectangle clearing the entire area of the view.
 This is important because there might be some old graphics present on the screen.

-To highlight the views boundary rectangle we draw an outlined rectangle with the dimension of the views own rectangle.
+To highlight the views boundary rectangle, we draw an outlined rectangle with the dimension of the view's own rectangle.
 You can say we give the view a border.

 Next, we begin to draw the crossing lines - one at the time.
-The `drawLine` routine take the begin and end points of the line.
+The `drawLine` routine takes the begin and end points of the line.
 We use a set of convenience methods on the `Rect` class to get the positions of the *view rectangle*'s corners.

 The [`Circle`](../reference/mono_geo_Circle.html) class defines circles by a center and a radius.
-We can get the *view rectangles* center using another convenient method on the `Rect` object.
+We can get the *view rectangle*'s center using another convenient method on the `Rect` object.
 But we need to do a little bit of calculations to get the radius.
 We use the smallest of the width and height, to keep the circle within the view boundaries.
 (And subtract 1 to not overwrite the border.)

 Lastly, we disable the anti-aliased drawing.
 To leave the `DisplayPainter` as we found it.

 ## The Result

 Now, we must add our *CustomView* to our application.
 This means we must use it from the *AppController*.
-Therefore, include the header file in *app_controller.h*, and add our *CustomView* as a member variable:
+Therefore, include the header file in *custom_view.h*, and add our *CustomView* as a member variable:

 ```cpp
 #include "custom_view.h"